some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-The interface specification may add a length field of 8, 16 or 32 Bit in front of the Struct.
+The interface specification may add a length field of 8, 16 or 32 bits in front of the Struct.

 .. feat_req:: 🎯
     :id: feat_req_someip_602